shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 * **move from ESP8266 to ESP32**, which offers memory encryption;

 * **run Mongoose OS** [[link](https://mongoose-os.com/)] in our ESP32s.
-This OS accepts programs written in Javascript(JS) and provides a lot of APIs to deal with time, MQTT protocol, sensors, provisioning, etc. It is easy to interface with the main IoT platforms, including Google Cloud Platform-Cloud IoT Core.
+This OS accepts programs written in Javascript (JS) and provides a lot of APIs to deal with time, MQTT protocol (the most used in IoT, described a few paragraphs later), sensors, etc. Moreover, Mongoose OS comes with a development tool called **mos**, allowing to easily set up a device and provision it with Cloud IoT Core.

 ### **2) A word about ESP32 Wifi chip**